cncf/tag-security/assessments/projects/cni/self-assessment.md

 # CNI Self-assessment

-This self-assessment was created as part of the Security Pals process.\
+This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process, and is currently pending changes from the maintainer team.

 Authors: Jason Lin, Quan Phung, Jackson Qu, Grace Liu

 ## Table of contents